Link Delay Estimation via Expander Graphs: Expander Graphs and Network Identifiability

-where $N(\Phi)$ is set of neighbors of $\Phi$.
-Parameters $\phi$ and $\epsilon$ are referred to as "expansion factor" and "error parameter", respectively. \end{definition}
+where $N(\Phi)$ is a set of neighbors of $\Phi$.
+Neighbors of $\Phi$ are nodes which are connected to at least one of the nodes in $\Phi$. $\phi$ and $\epsilon$ are the ``expansion factor'' and the ``error parameter,'' respectively. \end{definition}

-Roughly speaking, in an expander graph, the degree of connectivity for any collection of nodes in the left hand side ($X$) expands to a sufficiently large number of nodes in the right hand side ($Y$) \cite{sarnak2004expander}.
-Expander graphs are well-studied; \cite{lubotzky1988ramanujan,ta2007lossless,capalbo2002randomness} show how to construct a $(\phi,d,\epsilon)-expander$ graph.
-In a key result, Berinde and Indyk in \cite{indyk2008near,berinde2008sparse} show that the bi-adjacency matrix of a $(2\phi,d,\epsilon)-expander$ graph can be used as the measurement matrix for a $\phi$-sparse signal, for $\epsilon < {1\over 16}$.
-The parameter $\epsilon$ in an expander graph is a design variable which is related to recovery error.
-For our application, we use a larger value of $\epsilon$ as it expands the space of expander graphs and hence increases the likelihood that it leads to an identifiable network.
-On the other hand, increasing $\epsilon$ also increases the bound on error recovery and reduces the fidelity of the reconstruction.
-There is a consequent tradeoff between number of identifiable networks and the estimation error in link delay.
-In this paper, we focus on 1-identifiable networks or equivalently 1-sparse delay vectors.
-We show that for such networks, $\epsilon = 1/4$ yields acceptable tradeoff between number of 1-identifiable networks and estimation error.
-As will be shown in Section \ref{S:eval}, the principal ideas behind our results for $k=1$ appear to generalize to $k>1$-sparse vectors.
+In an expander graph, the degree of connectivity for a set of nodes (with cardinality of up to $\phi$) on the left-hand side ($X$) expands by the factor $(1-\epsilon)d$ on the right-hand side ($Y$) \cite{sarnak2004expander}.
+Expander graphs are well-studied; in a key result, Berinde and Indyk in \cite{berinde2008combining,berinde2008sparse} show that the bi-adjacency matrix of a $(2\phi,d,\epsilon)$-expander graph can be used as the measurement matrix for a $\phi$-sparse signal, for $\epsilon < {1\over 6}$.
+The parameter $\epsilon$ in an expander graph is a design variable that is related to recovery error.
+The existing results for a bipartite graph to be an expander require $\epsilon < 1/6$, which, as we will show, does not apply to most networks.
+For the network tomography problem, the measurement matrix is usually pre-determined, and we need to enlarge the bound on $\epsilon$ so as to increase the likelihood that it leads to an identifiable network.

-The next lemma characterizes the null space of bi-adjacency matrix of an expander graph and will be used to bound the error in the recovery of $\mathbf{x}$ from its compressive projection $\mathbf{y}$.
+The bipartite graph in Figure \ref{F:2-2_example}-(b) corresponds to the 1-identifiable network in Figure \ref{F:2-2_example}-(a) with the routing matrix in Eq. \eqref{E:P_exp}.
+It is easy to see that this bipartite graph is an expander for $\epsilon = 1/4$.
+Motivated by this example, we relax the existing result for $\epsilon < 1/6$ to $\epsilon \le 1/4$.
+In the simulation results (Section \ref{SS:Net_expansion_Sim}), we show that this relaxation increases the number of $k$-identifiable networks that satisfy the expansion property.
+For networks that satisfy the expansion property, LP optimization can be used to solve the tomography problem.
+The analytical results are first derived for 1-identifiable networks and then generalized to $k > 1 $-identifiability.